General Information for Intramurals & Tournaments

 Non-scholarship practice players and players who only participated in tryouts are not considered current varsity players.

 Only one ex-varsity letter winner is eligible to be on an Intramural team’s roster for each sport, or related sport, in which the student lettered.
 This rule includes the holder of a varsity letter at a university or senior college other than UConn.
-This rule will not apply to ex-varsity athletes who graduated before September 1, 2015.

 Anyone who has competed in a regular season game or contest on a professional level or received compensation from a professional organization shall be ineligible for Intramural competition in that sport or its related sport.